AR/VR

 A Brief History of Meta and The Evolution of Facebook

-Facebook by Meta is now the biggest social networking platform worldwide, with more than 2.85 billion monthly active users globally, according to Statista.
+While Instagram and TikTok continues to grow rapidly, Facebook by Meta still remains the biggest social networking platform worldwide, with over 3 billion monthly active users globally, according to Statista.
 It was also the first social network to amass one billion registered accounts.

 Before Meta however, was Facebook.
 Before that, TheFacebook.
 And even before that was Facemash.
 In just a little under two decades, the company we now know as Meta has undergone transformations time and again.
-This article will explore the evolution of the platform and the history of the company behind it, including its many revolutions and scandals in equal measure.
+This article written by the team at Big 3 Media will explore the evolution of the platform and the history of the company behind it, including its many revolutions and scandals in equal measure.

 The Birth of Facebook